 Dataspace

-Data values
+Raw data values

 Links

 A link is owned by a group and points to an existing object or a non-existing object (dangling link).
 Each link has a name, type, and value.

+Link characteristics to be compared include:

-Name: a link name may be any string of ASCII characters not containing a slash or a dot.
-The link name must be unique within each group
+Name: A link name may be any string of ASCII or UTF-8 characters not containing a slash or a dot.
+The link name must be unique within each group.

-Type: a type specifies the link class.
-Valid types are hard link, soft link, and external link
+Type: A type specifies the link class.
+Valid types are hard link, soft link, and external link.

-Value: for soft links, this is the path to which the link points,; for external and user-defined links, it is the link buffer
+Value: For soft links, this is the path to which the link points; for external and user-defined links, it is the link buffer.

 Attributes

-Attribute are "metadata" about the current object.
+Attributes are metadata for the current object.
 An attribute is a small dataset; it has a name, a datatype, a dataspace, and raw data.
-Comparing two attributes is similar to comparing two datasets.
-Attributes are compared by names.Datatype
+Attributes are compared by name and comparing two attributes is similar to comparing two datasets.

+Attribute characteristics to be compared include:

+Datatype

 Dataspace